-The Lacey Township School District is responsible for identifying, evaluating, and providing appropriate educational services for students who are determined eligible for Section 504 services.
+The Lacey Township School District is responsible for identifying, evaluating, and providing reasonable accommodations for students who are determined eligible under Section 504.
 Parents/Guardians who disagree with the school's determination may request a hearing with an impartial hearing officer.

-Parents/Guardians of children who are believed to have a disability that requires modifications or accommodations to his/her educational program should contact the building principal or submit a written request to Ms. Mary Esch, District 504 Coordinator, 73 Haines Street, Lanoka Harbor, NJ 08734.
+Parents/Guardians of children who are believed to have a disability that requires modifications or accommodations to his/her educational program should contact the building principal or submit a written request to Dr. Leah Purpuri, 504 Coordinator, 73 Haines Street, Lanoka Harbor, NJ 08734.